 Submitting your forms

-Details on where to submit your extensions, deferral or Retrospective ECs claim can be found on the forms and more information about the EC process and guidance on suitable types of supporting evidence can be got from your School ECO and in the Extenuating Circumstances Regulations.
+Details on where to submit your extensions, deferral or Retrospective Extenuating Circumstances claim can be found on the forms and more information about the Extenuating Circumstances process and guidance on suitable types of supporting evidence can be got from your School ECO and in the Extenuating Circumstances Regulations.